John Ncinane: Travelgate conviction: 2005

 In 2004, the Travelgate scandal broke, leading to a major investigation of widespread abuse of parliamentary travel vouchers; Ncinane was among those who faced criminal charges.
 In April 2005, Ncinane pled guilty to fraud in terms of a plea bargain, admitting to having exchanged travel vouchers for R80,000 in cash from a Parliament-contracted travel agency between January 2002 and June 2003.
 He was sentenced to pay a fine of R80,000 or serve three years' imprisonment, in addition to a mandatory five-year suspended prison sentence.
 In February 2007, a warrant for his arrest was issued after he defaulted on the payment of his fine.

 Personal life and death

-After he left Parliament, Ncinane lost both of his legs to amputation due to diabetes complications and was wheelchair-bound.
+After he left Parliament, Ncinane lost both of his legs to amputation due to diabetes complications and used a wheelchair.
 He died in early January 2018 at his home in Keiskammahoek after a long diabetes-related illness.
 He was married and had children.